Bill Knowles focuses his practice on insurance coverage and commercial litigation matters.

 Bill advises his clients concerning insurance coverage for a variety of claims, including construction defect, environmental and general liability.
 He has served in an advisory capacity while claims are pending and represents clients both before and after litigation with the insurer ensues.
-In addition, he has extensive experience litigating and trying cases to verdict, including claims regarding product liabiltiy, premises liability, unfair competition, contract, construction defect, job site injury and insurance coverage.
-Bill has appeared before the appellate courts in Washington, Oregon and the 9th Circuit, and in trial courts throughout the United States.
+In addition, he has extensive experience litigating and trying cases to verdict, including claims regarding product liability, premises liability, unfair competition, contract, construction defect, job site injury and insurance coverage.
+Bill has appeared before the appellate courts in Washington, Oregon and the 9th and 10th Circuits, and in trial courts throughout the United States.

 Bill earned his Bachelor of Arts from Washington State University in 1983, and his J.D from Seattle University in 1987.